- Asbestos Exposure

 - Toxic Exposure

 Motley Rice co-founder Joe Rice was a lead negotiator for the Plaintiffs’ Steering Committee (PSC) for both settlements reached with BP, one of which is the largest civil class action settlement in U.S. history.
 He also served as one of the lead negotiators in the $1.028 billion settlement between the PSC and Halliburton Energy Services for its role in the disaster.
 Joe continues to hold an active role on the PSC negotiating team for In re Oil Spill by the Oil Rig “Deepwater Horizon” in the Gulf of Mexico on April 20, 2010 (MDL 2179).

 Additionally, Motley Rice attorneys John Baden and Fred Baker have been central to the BP settlement process, and Motley Rice attorney Kevin Dean, who served on the original Gulf Coast Claims Facility (GCCF) Jurisdiction & Court Oversight Workgroup, has been working with injured parties since April 2010.

 Our attorneys remain in a leadership role in the BP litigation and are working to ensure that qualifying oil spill victims are fairly and efficiently paid for their losses.
-From our central role in negotiating both settlement agreements to our early and effective involvement in establishing the claims facilities, our BP oil spill attorneys have an intimate working knowledge of the claims process and continue to help affected people and businesses file claims.
+From our central role in negotiating both settlement agreements to our early and effective involvement in establishing the claims facilities, our BP oil spill attorneys have an intimate working knowledge of the claims process and continue to help affected people and businesses receive just compensation.

 Frequently Asked Questions: Economic and Property Damages Settlement

-The Economic and Property Damages Settlement compensates businesses and people that suffered economic loss and property damage from the oil spill, including for lost business profits, lost income, property sales loss and lost growth potential.
+The Economic and Property Damages Settlement is designed to compensate businesses and people that suffered economic loss and property damage from the oil spill, including for lost business profits, lost income, property sales loss and lost growth potential.
 Owners and long-term lessees of waterfront properties in eligible areas are also potentially eligible to receive compensation for loss of use and enjoyment of their properties.